Bruce Blakeman: Early life and education

-Early career

-Bruce Blakeman was first elected to the Hempstead Town Council in 1993.
+Career

+After passing the bar examination, Blakeman worked as a partner at his father's law firm.

 In 1993, federal district court judge Arthur D. Spatt ruled Nassau County's Board of Supervisors to be in violation of one man, one vote.
 The Board of Supervisors authorized the creation of the Nassau County Legislature as a successor to their body.
 Elections were held in November 1995, and Blakeman, at the time a Hempstead town Councilman, was elected to the first legislative class to represent the 7th district.
 He was also elected the body's first presiding officer.
 The body took their seats on January 1, 1996.

 In 1998, Blakeman was the Republican nominee for New York State Comptroller.
 He lost in the general election to incumbent Democrat Carl McCall by a wide margin.

 During a particularly bad election year for Nassau County Republicans, Blakeman lost his seat in the Legislature in the election of November 1999 to Jeff Toback, and the Republicans lost the majority.

 In June 2001, Blakeman was appointed by New York Governor George Pataki as a commissioner of the Port Authority of New York and New Jersey.
 He held that position until 2009.

 In 2007, as a member of the New York law firm Abrams, Fensterman, Fensterman, Eisman, Greenberg, Formato & Einige, Blakeman brokered the purchase of 52 acres of land in Melville by Canon USA for the construction of new headquarters.
 About 1,200 people worked at their old Lake Success offices at the time.
 Previous attempts to move their headquarters to Westbury and Brookville were unsuccessful, and Canon was expected to move out of state if the deal fell through.
 Long Island Business News reported that Blakeman received a "multimillion-dollar" commission for the sale.

-In the 2010 special election, Blakeman ran for United States Senate, but lost the Republican primary to former congressman Joe DioGuardi.
+In the 2010 special election, Blakeman ran for United States Senate, but lost the Republican primary to former congressman Joe DioGuardi; he contested the general election under the Tax Revolt party line.
 In 2014, Blakeman ran for the 4th congressional district, after incumbent Carolyn McCarthy announced her retirement.
 He won the Republican nomination, but was defeated 53% to 47% in the general election by Democrat Kathleen Rice.

 Hempstead Town Councilman

+Blakeman served on the Hempstead Town Council from 1993 to 1995.

-In January 2015, Blakeman was appointed to the Hempstead Town Council, replacing James Darcy after previously serving on the Hempstead Town Council from 1993 to 1995.
+In January 2015, Blakeman was appointed to the Hempstead Town Council, replacing James Darcy.

 In 2017, Blakeman joined fellow Republican councilwoman Erin King-Sweeney in endorsing Democratic challenger Laura Gillen in the race for Hempstead Town Supervisor.
 Gillen, who ran against incumbent Town Supervisor Republican Anthony Santino, went on to win the election, becoming the first Democratic Hempstead Town Supervisor in over 100 years.
 Gillen named Blakeman Deputy Town Supervisor.

 In 2019, Blakeman and King-Sweeney endorsed Republican Receiver of Taxes Donald X. Clavin Jr. against Democratic Town Supervisor Laura Gillen for Town Supervisor.
 Clavin went on to win against Gillen.

 Blakeman was succeeded on the Hempstead town council by Republican Assemblywoman Melissa Miller.